-The rights of persons with disabilities is an important area of work for European NHRIs, both individually and collectively through ENNHRI.
+The rights of persons with disabilities is an important area of work for European National Human Rights Institutions (NHRIs), both individually and collectively through ENNHRI.
 Persons with disabilities must enjoy all human rights on an equal basis with others.
-However, they may face multiple barriers and discrimination, such as a lack of access to inclusive education, discrimination when seeking employment and being subjected to violence and abuse.
+However, they may face multiple barriers and discrimination.
+They include a lack of access to inclusive education, discrimination when seeking employment, and being subjected to violence and abuse.

 Cooperation and engagement with the European Union

 In addition to all EU Member States, the EU itself is a party to the UN CRPD.
-In order to monitor the its implementation of the Convention, the EU has designated a Monitoring Framework currently composed of: the European Parliament, the European Ombudsman, the EU Agency for Fundamental Rights and the European Disability Forum.
+To monitor its implementation of the Convention, the EU has designated a Monitoring Framework.
+The members of this framework comprise the European Parliament; the European Ombudsman; the EU Agency for Fundamental Rights; and the European Disability Forum.
 These bodies are also observers to our CRPD Working Group.
 They have worked alongside European NHRIs in the implementation of the UN CRPD both at the EU and national levels.
 Previously, ENNHRI also participated in the annual CRPD Work Forum on the EU’s CRPD implementation.

 Engagement with the Council of Europe